Draveness/PSColor/README.md

 To use PSColor:

-1 - Copy over the `PSColor` folder to your project folder.
+1 - Copy over the `PSColorEngine` folder to your project folder.

 2 - Add `#import "PSColorEngine.h"` to your file.